RomanKoshkin/human-robot-interaction/README.md

 ## PVRNN Prior Generation-with_head_tracking.ipynb

-loads a pre-trained PV-RNN/YOLOv3 model and demonstrates PV-RNN in the prior generation mode.
+Loads a pre-trained PV-RNN/YOLOv3 model and demonstrates PV-RNN in the prior generation mode.
 I.e. generates a primitive seen during training.

 ## ERROR REGRESSION_with_head_tracking.ipynb

-loads a pre-trained PV-RNN/YOLOv3 model and demonstrates PV-RNN in the error regression mode.
+Loads a pre-trained PV-RNN/YOLOv3 model and demonstrates PV-RNN in the error regression mode.

-checkpont_ww [BEST] - this checkpoint reproduces the motions WELL
-	here we allow the robot's head to track the object. no concatenations
+`checkpont_ww` [BEST] - this checkpoint reproduces the motions WELL.
+Here we allow the robot's head to track the object.
+No concatenations.

-checkpoint_ww1 - here we object tracking is OFF.
-Dataset IS concatenated
+`checkpoint_ww1` - here we object tracking is OFF.
+Dataset IS concatenated `checkpoint_ss` - object tracking is on, datasets concatenated, pred 0.1, gt 0.9

+## The best model

+`checkpoint_overnight_90_10`
-checkpoint_ss - object tracking is on, datasets concatenated, pred 0.1, gt 0.9
+- object tracking is on

-# the best model
+- datasets concatenated

-checkpoint_overnight_90_10 - object tracking is on, datasets concatenated, pred 0.1, gt 0.9 (OVERNIGHT TRAINING) {BEST}
+- pred 0.1, gt 0.9
+- OVERNIGHT TRAINING